Aryansrivastava07/Quizz-Craft/README.md

 # Define your Enviroment Variable

-You have to define some enviroment variable which are DB , OPENAIAPIKEY ,PORT.
+You have to define some enviroment variable which are DB , OPENAIAPIKEY or GEMINIAPIKEY ,PORT.
 Create a .env file in root directory.
 Paste below code and replace value there
 ```
+GEMINIAPIKEY=Paste Gemini Api Key here
 OPENAIAPIKEY=Paste Open AI Api Key Here
 DB=Paste mongoDb server URL
 PORT=3000